japleitez/peecko-api-doc/README.md

    - Paste the copied value into the **Token** field
    - Click the **Save** button at the top-right corner of the collection panel

+**Note**
-**All the API requests in Postman have been setup to Inherit auth from parent (except for the Sign-Up and Sign-In)**
+All the API requests in Postman have been setup to Inherit auth from parent (except for the Sign-Up and Sign-In)

 ## REST API